-Plastic items are done through a process called injection moulding. this is a process where plastic melted and injected in a cavity.
+Plastic items are done through a process called injection moulding.
+This is a process where plastic is melted and injected in a cavity.
 When the cavity is filled, the mould is then opened to release the product which is ejected from the cavity.